enkidevs/curriculum/sql/ddl/create/foreign-key.md

 Consider the following tables:

 `employees`

 | id  | name    | department_id |
 |-----|---------|---------------|
 | INT | VARCHAR | INT           |

 `departments`

 | id  | name    |
 |-----|---------|
 | INT | VARCHAR |

 As with `PRIMARY KEY`s, `FOREIGN KEY`s can be defined when creating a table or added at a later time.
 In this insight you will learn how to define a `FOREIGN KEY` when creating your table.
-For the `employees` and `departments` table, we know that the `department_id` and the `id` columns contain identical values and would like to create a reference between these tables.
+For the `employees` and `departments` table, we know that the `department_id` and the `id` columns contain identical values.
+We would then like to create a reference between these tables.
 This would be done as such:

 ```sql
 CREATE TABLE departments (